jchristn/WatsonORM/README.md

 - Leveraging ```ExpressionTree``` package, replacing ```DbExpression``` and ```DbOperators```
 - Passthrough of ```DatabaseSettings```, ```OrderDirection```, and ```ResultOrder``` from ```DatabaseWrapper```, eliminating proxy classes

+## Special Thanks

+We'd like to give special thanks to those who have contributed or helped make the library better!

+@Maclay74 @flo2000ace @MacKey-255

 ## Simple Example

 This example uses ```Sqlite```.
 For ```SqlServer```, ```Mysql```, or ```Postgresql```, you must make sure the database exists.
 Tables will be automatically created in this example.
 Refer to the ```Test``` project for a complete example.